 But “video game” is a broad term.
 With so many different types of games, researchers have focused their studies to see how different genres affect players.
 Let’s take a look at the benefits of various game types.

 Improves: Brain function, IQ

-These brainteaser games are meant to give your mind a workout.
+These brainteaser games give your mind a workout.
 Puzzle games like Brain Age or Angry Birds—which use problem-solving, memory, spatial reasoning, and attention to detail — can boost brain function and IQ, as well as slow down the brain’s aging process.
 But some games don’t make it quite so obvious that players are flexing those skills.
-The Legend of Zelda and Mario Bros. franchises are both well-known for challenging puzzles that you’re required to figure out in order to advance to the next area or unlock some special item.
-Additionally, the platforming aspects (jumping from place to place, avoiding projectiles, moving around obstacles, etc.) of some games can also improve motor skills and reaction time.
+The Legend of Zelda and Mario Bros. franchises are both well-known for challenging puzzles that you’re required to figure out in order to advance to the next area or unlock some special items.
+Additionally, the platforming aspects of some games can also improve motor skills and reaction time.

 Role-Playing Games (RPGs)

 Mass Effect, The Elder Scrolls, and Final Fantasy are just a few famous franchises that are RPGs—games in which the player assumes the role of a character.
 Typically, RPGs focus on player-driven choices, dialogue options, and the consequences of player actions.
 In essence, RPGs are much more customizable than other games.
 That leads to unique experiences and no two games being quite the same.
 Though many cognitive elements are utilized while playing these games, the most prevalent ones are problem-solving, strategy, and reasoning.
 Socially, players can exercise their empathy and ethics.
 These games present morally difficult choices with lingering consequences to players.
 These are skills you can take back to the “real world.”